oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams-slack-sendmsg/prepare-adb-sendmsg.md

 ## Task 2: Send query results to a Slack Channel

-After creating required credential and configuration, you can use the **`DBMS_CLOUD_NOTIFICATION.SEND_DATA`** procedure to send the output of a query to your Slack channel.
+For this task, you will use the **`DBMS_CLOUD_NOTIFICATION.SEND_DATA`** procedure to send the output of a query to your Slack channel.
 For more information, see [`SEND_DATA Procedure`](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-dbms-cloud-notification.html#GUID-B3375A5B-79B1-43A5-B043-A7FA646FBF54).

-1. Copy your **Channel ID** from Task 2 (step 4).
+1. Copy your **Channel ID** from Task 1 (step 2).

 2. Send query results in `json` format using the following script.
 In the source database SQL window, specify the following parameters that are used in the following script.